SharapaGorg/default-telegrambot-template/README.md

 * button
 * button slider
 * calendar
-* questions chain

-I think it makes no sense to explain what each of the widgets does, if it is not clear, just check for yourself
+I think it makes no sense to explain what each of the widgets does, if it is not clear, just check it by yourself

 #### controller